Before submitting an application, you should read carefully about:

 Please visit the Professional Master's Program admission requirements page

 Applicants must be admitted to one university, and then apply and be admitted to the partner university.

 To qualify for admission, students must satisfy the usual admission requirements as specified by each university.
 The university of first admission will be referred to as the student's 'home' university.
 Students whose home university is SFU are called SFU students, while those whose home university is Zhejiang University are called ZJU students.

 For Masters within the GDDP with SFU as your home university, please refer to MSc (Thesis) admissions requirements.

 For PhD within the GDDP with SFU as your home university, please refer to PhD admissions requirements.

-All those interested in a graduate program at SFU must complete an online application to the Faculty of Graduate and Postdoctoral Studies (link to GPS Apply page).
+All those interested in a graduate program at SFU must complete an online application to the Faculty of Graduate and Postdoctoral Studies.
 Each application must include all of the following: